-The DRZ e.V. is the supporting organization for the competence center, that is currently being set up.
-For this purpose, a laboratory is built with an attached test site, in which scientists, companies and users will initially be able to jointly research the best possible solutions for supporting rescue robots and test them in realistic test environments as part of the joint project.
-In addition, test and inspection criteria are developed to make a later standardization and certification of different robotic systems possible.
+The DRZ e.V. is the supporting organization for the competence center under development.
+For this purpose, a laboratory is being setup with an attached test site, in which scientists, companies and users will initially be able to jointly research the best possible solutions for supporting rescue robots and test them in realistic test environments as part of the joint project.
+In addition, test and inspection criteria are developed to enable a later standardization and certification of different robotic systems.

-Over the next few years, a competence center will be built on the former Phönix-West industrial site in Dortmund, where mobile robot systems for civil emergency response will be researched and developed in a so-called “Living Lab”.
-A special feature of the laboratory are the connected, indoor and outdoor test areas, where the systems can be tested together with future users on their suitability for the use in various scenarios.
+Over the next few years, a competence center will be set up in Dortmund, where mobile robotic systems for civil emergency response will be researched and developed in a so-called “Living Lab”.
+A special feature of the laboratory is the connected, indoor and outdoor test areas, where the systems can be tested together with future users on their suitability for use in various scenarios.

-This four-year project is supported by the Federal Ministry of Education and Research (BMBF) within the framework of the funding announcement “Zivile Sicherheit – Innovationslabore/Kompetenzzentren für Robotersysteme in menschenfeindlichen Umgebungen“ (Förderkennzeichen 13N14852 bis 13N14863), within the framework of the program “Forschung für die zivile Sicherheit 2012 bis 2017” of the German Federal Government and is funded by the interdisciplinary and renowned network consisting of users, industry, universities and research institutions.
-The long-term goal is to go beyond this initiation or funding phase and establish a scientifically-oriented competence center that will promote innovative developments with its partners.
-In this way, increasingly powerful robotics technology for rescue forces is supposed to become available on the market.
+The cooperative project A-DRZ is initially supported by the Federal Ministry of Education and Research (BMBF) for 4 years within the framework of the funding announcement “Zivile Sicherheit – Innovationslabore/Kompetenzzentren für Robotersysteme in menschenfeindlichen Umgebungen“ (Förderkennzeichen 13N14852 bis 13N14863), within the framework of the program “Forschung für die zivile Sicherheit 2012 bis 2017” of the German Federal Government.
+The project partners consist of an an interdisciplinary and renowned network of end users, industry, universities and research institutions.
+The long-term goal is to establish a research-oriented competence center beyond this funding phase that will promote innovative developments with its partners.
+In this way, increasingly powerful intelligent robotics technology for rescue forces is supposed to become available on the market.

-The requirements from practical applications will shape the rescue robots, that need to be developed.
+The requirements from field practice will shape the rescue robotics technologies to be developed.
 For this reason, the research network is coordinated by the Institute for Fire Department and Rescue Technology of the Dortmund Fire Department.
-The special feature of the project lies in its structure and sustainable orientation: By the association “Deutsches Rettungsrobotik-Zentrum e.V.”, which was already founded by the project partners as a sponsoring organization, the competence center is supposed to be set up, operated and, after a possible further funding phase, expanded in the long term.
+The special feature of the project lies in its structure and sustainable orientation: By the association German Rescue Robotics Center DRZ e.V., which was already founded by the project partners as a carrier organization, the competence center is supposed to be set up, operated and, after a possible further funding phase, continued and expanded in the long term.